stayawayinesctec/dp3t-docker/README.md

 Many parameters of each web-service can be changed in application properties files in `./authcodews` and `./backendws`.

 Secrets (keys and passwords) are managed as volumes mounted from the `./secrets` folder.
-You cam also opt to deploy in swarm-mode using `docker-compose-swarm.yml` after loading secrets with:
+You cam also opt to deploy in swarm-mode with a local registry and using `docker-compose-swarm.yml` after loading secrets with:

     make -C secrets load